Leap13/kemet-addons/readme.txt

 Kemet Addons plugin adds more features to Kemet WordPress Theme like metaboxes, activate/deactivate the customizer options.
 More options will be released soon.
 This plugin works only with: [Kemet WordPress Theme](https://kemet.io/) So you must install and activate it first.

+- **Single Page/Post Options** Get full control over each page/post design with single page/post options.
+- **Advanced Post Options**
+- **Advanced Headers** 5 Advanced horizontal and vertical headers with many of customization options.
+- **Sticky Header** Allows you to display a sticky header when user scrolls the page.
+- **Top bar Section** Adds top area on top of the header with many customization options.
+- **Page Title Area** Adds advanced management for page title and breadcrumbs area.
+- **Extra Widgets** Adds Social media and Mailchimp widgets.
+- **Go to Top Button** Adds the option for go to top button.
+- **Customizer Features** Export, import  and reset customizer settings.

 == Installation ==

 1. Install using the WordPress built-in Plugin installer, or Extract the zip file and drop the contents in the `wp-content/plugins/` directory of your WordPress installation.